 Was Your Home Flooded During Hurricane Harvey?
 Have You Gutted Your Home Yet?

-If your home was recently affected by flooding in Texas in the Houston area, Arrow Termite & Pest Control can help you prevent mold damage to your home.
+If your home was recently affected by flooding in Texas in the Houston area, Arrow Termite & Pest Control can help you prevent wood decaying damage to your home.
 You need to remove all flood damage or mold will begin to form.

 Once you have removed water damaged walls and flooring, Arrow Termite & Pest Control can help you prevent mold from growing.
-Our mold prevention services can help you reduce the chance of further damage, preserve your existing wood and kill any mold that has already grown.
+Our wood disinfectant services can help you reduce the chance of further damage, preserve your existing wood and prevent additional decaying or damage.

 We’ll Work With You – With or Without Flood Insurance

 The recent flooding in Houston affected thousands of homes in areas that did not require flood insurance.
 We understand your situation, as we were recently affected by flooding in Louisiana in 2016.
-We will work with you, whether you have insurance or not, to provide you with mold prevention for your flooded home and provide you with the best pricing for mold prevention available.
+We will work with you, whether you have insurance or not, to provide you with treatment for your flooded home and provide you with the best pricing available.

 Tips to Prevent Mold & Fungus After a Flood